nxquang1994/percentile-app/README.md

 }
 ```

-The response is the string:
+When posted pool is existed, the response is the string:
 ```bash
 Apppended
 ```
-When posted pool is existed, or
+Or when posted pool is not existed, the response is:
 ```bash
 Inserted
 ```